Criminal Possession of Guns

 Can mere possession of a thing be defined by the government as a crime?
 Yes.

 Possession of certain forbidden items, or contraband – depending upon the nature of the things or item – can be made a crime.
 Examples include certain guns and firearms.
-Possession of certain things can also be made a crime depending upon characteristics of the person in “possession” of them.
-For example, a felon in possession crime would depend upon proof that the person accused was in fact a person ineligible by law to possess.
+Possession of things can also be made a crime depending upon characteristics of the person in “possession” of them.
+For example, a felon in possession crime would depend upon proof that the person accused was a person legally ineligible to possess.